 From now on, when we say WordPress, we are talking about the free WordPress.org software.

 WordPress started as a simple blogging platform back in 2003.
-Since then, it has evolved to become a content management system and an application development framework.
+Since then, it has become a content management system and an application development framework.
 In simple words, you can easily build any type of website using WordPress.

-It is free as an in freedom.
+It is free as in freedom.
 You can use it for any purpose, and no one can suspend your website due to censorship or terms of service violation.
 You also have the freedom to customize WordPress to your needs without any restrictions.

 We recommend using Bluehost because they are an officially recommended WordPress hosting provider.
 Plus, WPBeginner readers can get up to 77% off WordPress hosting and a FREE domain name.

-That being said, now let’s take a look at what you can do with WordPress and how it actually works.
+That being said, now let’s take a look at what you can do with WordPress and how it works.

-What Kind of Websites You Can Make With WordPress?
+What Kind of Websites Can You Make With WordPress?

 You can use WordPress to: